 In a leaked internal document(new window), a Meta employee compared your personal data to ink spilled into a lake.
 “How do you put that ink back in the bottle?
 How do you organize it again, such that it only flows to the allowed places in the lake?”
 The employee’s point was that it would be impossible for Meta to comply with privacy laws without changing its business model.

 Previously, in a deposition(new window), a Facebook engineer said the company’s data organization was “terrifying”.

 What does this mean for you?
 If you have a Facebook, Instagram, WhatsApp, or Threads account, your data is already in the Meta labyrinth.
 With Threads, the company is vying to gather more.
 If you want to escape Meta’s surveillance and profiling practices at this point, the only sure way to prevent future data collection is to delete your data and delete the apps.

 It’s perhaps too easy to criticize Facebook and other Big Tech companies on privacy, but it’s important to realize that they could build their products any way they want to.
 They choose to build them as spy gadgets.

 Threads could have been more like Mastodon(new window) or another up-and-comer microblogging site, Bluesky(new window), which collect limited data.
 Instead, Threads is essentially the opposite, sweeping up as much of your personal data as it can.
 Meta went this route even though it meant initially forfeiting the entire European market.

-Meta’s recent choices on privacy are in some ways similar to those of Google, which has recently cranked up its banner ads, trying to juice as much revenue from personal data before privacy regulations turn off the spigot.
+Meta’s recent choices on privacy are in some ways similar to those of Google, which has recently cranked up its banner ads(new window), trying to juice as much revenue from personal data before privacy regulations turn off the spigot.